 Twenty-nine other states offer "Choose Life" specialty plates.
-Over $12 million dollars has been raised nationwide from the Choose Life plates to aid in life affirming alternatives to abortion.
+Over $21 million dollars has been raised nationwide from the Choose Life plates to aid in life affirming alternatives to abortion.
 Michigan is the only state along the I-75 corridor that doesn't have a Choose Life plate, and it has been one of the most requested items by our members.
-While Governor Snyder claimed he wasn't going to sign any specialty plate legislation, he has signed three bills into law during his tenure - Breast Cancer and Cervical Cancer Awareness, Ducks Unlimited, and Boy Scouts.
+While Governor Snyder claimed he wasn't going to sign any specialty plate legislation, he has signed four bills into law during his tenure - Breast Cancer and Cervical Cancer Awareness, Ducks Unlimited, Donate Life, and Boy Scouts.

 Various forms of this legislation have been introduced in the past 7 previous sessions.
 Governors Granholm and Snyder have have effectively blocked passage of the previous bills over those 14 years.